Get

 What Should I Do If My Dog Ingests Human Toothpaste?

-Since fluoride and other toxic compounds tend to absorb quickly, you must contact your vet immediately if you suspect your dog ate human toothpaste.
+Since fluoride and other toxic compounds tend to absorb quickly, you must contact a vet immediately if you suspect your dog ate human toothpaste.
 They can offer information about the risk to your dog based on what they have ingested and your dog’s weight.
 If needed, they can recommend treatments to reduce your dog’s exposure, monitor them, and aid their recovery.

 You can also call Animal Poison Control or Pet Poison Hotline for a phone consultation and advice.